gfodor/p2pcf/INSTALL.md

 ![image](https://user-images.githubusercontent.com/220020/181832545-e5306fa4-b408-41e0-be07-027dc4eeab41.png)

-7. It's highly recommended you ensure your worker is in the `Bundled` usage model, which will increase your free requests by 10x.
+7. If you are on a paid plan, it is highly recommended you ensure your worker is in the `Bundled` usage model, which will increase your unmetered requests by 10x.
 The worker is very CPU efficient so should work fine in this usage model.
 You can find it in `Settings`.

 ![image](https://user-images.githubusercontent.com/220020/181876578-1368b109-078b-4d3d-9f37-3c8ec00a5901.png)